UMAprotocol/UMIPs/UMIPs/umip-19.md

 The decision, to query for BTC/ARS and ARS/USD instead of directly querying for ARS/USD, was made because the ARS/USD pair has a large variance in price reporting, caused by artificial factors.
 Products built with the ARSUSD price identifier are most likely to be used in Argentinian cryptocurrency exchanges, so the price identifier should use the price reflected by the highest volume crypto-native ARS trading pair.

 More explicitly, the choice to use BTC/ARS over ARS/USD choice has to do with the fact that Argentina is currently under a capital restrictions scheme, where retail users and companies cannot access the official exchange rate to buy goods or services.
 Because of this situation, there are several USD/ARS rates currently within a ~100% spread between the official and unofficial rate.
 Since this rate will be used to create crypto assets, we consider the fair USD/ARS exchange rate to be the one which you can access to purchase cryptocurrencies.
 BTC/ARS is the pair with the majority of the trading in the country, with an estimate of 80% of the total volume, with more than 10 different brokers operating daily in the country.
 Correctly assessing the USD/ARS exchange rate is a complex task and probably will be even more complex in the near future.
-However, over the years and different capital restrictions models, BTC has shown to be a robust indicator of fair exchange rate for USD.
+Since synthetic ARS by nature would be used in cryptocurrency transactions, the argument is that the best approach would be to have the value of synthetic ARS track the rate that a crypto user would get by exchanging ARS into BTC and then BTC into USDC (or an equivalent).

 ## Implementation